Information on crimes that are commonly charged in Michigan. If you need legal assistance, please contact a lawyer.

 There are a number of issues that are frequently litigated at trial with this charge.
 Among the most common issues are the amount of marijuana involved (prosecutors often try to exaggerate the amount involved by counting packaging, unusable material, or dead plants as part of the quantity), whether the defendant had a valid medical marijuana patient or provider card, whether the defendant knew (s)he had marijuana, and whether the marijuana actually was in the possession of the defendant.

-Prosecutors frequently allow defendants who are charged with this count to plead to the lesser charge of “Possession of Marijuana” (MCL 333.7403(2)(d)), a misdemeanor with a maximum jail sentence of one year and/or $2,000.00 in fines.
-Alternatively, a defendant who is between the ages of 17 and 21 (or between the ages of 21 and 24 with consent of the prosecutor) may be eligible for sentencing under the Holmes Youthful Trainee Act (“HYTA”, MCL 762.11).
+Prosecutors frequently allow defendants who are charged with this count to plead to the lesser charge of “Possession of Marijuana (Greater than 5 Ounces)” (MCL 333.7403(2)(d)), a misdemeanor with a maximum jail sentence of one year and/or $2,000.00 in fines.
+Alternatively, a defendant who is between the ages of 17 and 21 (or between 21 and 24 years of age, with permission of the prosecutor) may be eligible for sentencing under the Holmes Youthful Trainee Act (“HYTA”, MCL 762.11).
 HYTA is a deferred sentencing program that recognizes that when people are young, they often make stupid mistakes that should not haunt them for the rest of their lives.
 If a defendant is sentenced under HYTA, the court allows the defendant to offer a guilty plea, but takes the plea “under advisement” without entering it as a conviction.
 The court will then place the defendant on probation for a term set by the court.
 A defendant who successfully completes the probation will have all charges dropped and no public record of the offense will remain.
 However, a defendant who does not successfully complete the HYTA probation will have his/her probation revoked, the conviction will be entered, and a new (usually harsher) sentence will be imposed without a trial.
 HYTA status may be granted by a judge as many times as the judge wants; there is no “one per lifetime” limitation (although many judges do have a “one HYTA” policy.
 (It should be noted that a deferred sentence under MCL 333.7411—a program similar to HYTA—applies only to simple possession charges, and is not available for defendants charged with manufacturing, delivering, or possessing with intent to deliver marijuana or any other controlled substance.)

 A defendant convicted under this statute will typically be sentenced under the Michigan sentencing guidelines, and it is impossible to say for sure what the sentence will be in any particular case because sentences are fact-specific.
 While fines and probation are common, many defendants are also sentenced to serve time in the county jail.
 It is rare for first-time offenders to receive sentences exceeding 12 months, which would require the defendant to go to prison.
 All defendants who are convicted under this statute and who are not sentenced to prison are subject to at least a 6 month suspension of their drivers licenses.
 (A prior conviction on a drug charge within seven years results in a mandatory suspension of the license for one year.)
 The court has no discretion on drivers license sanctions.